makers99/wp-cli-db-export-clean/README.md

 == Description ==

-Adds wp cli command `export-clean` and produces a mysql dump free of customer related private data and sensitive credentials.
+Adds wp cli command `export-clean` and produces a mysql dump free of customer related private data and sensitive credentials, while retaining all administrator users and their related fields.

+This accepts a `--file` flag for defining path and filename, if none is provied it will default to current location and filename `clean-export.sql`.

 == Installation ==

-This is meant to be used as a must-use plugin, for installation the steps are:
+This is meant to be used as a must-use plugin, installation the steps are:
 1. Create a `wp-content/mu-plugins` folder if it not exists already.
     ```sh
     mkdir wp-content/mu-plugins